ublue-os/website/docs/index.md

     [Full list of images](https://ublue.it/images)

 Our images offer GNOME, KDE, XFXE, LXQt, and MATE, with more being added on the regular.
-Our NVIDIA images offer a unique blend reliability and ease of use that you won't find anywhere else.
+Our NVIDIA images offer a unique blend of reliability and ease of use that you won't find anywhere else.

 ## Why would I use these?